Si-ja/Dashboard-Python/README.md

 ### Option 1 - On your Personal Machine

-Please follow the steps to make the dashboar work on your computer (originally st up was done on Linux and might slightly differ from the Windows one):
+Please follow the steps to make the dashboar work on your computer (originally the set up was done on Linux and might slightly differ from the Windows one):

 __Prerequisits:__ It is assumed you have python and pip installed on your computer already.